ZentriaMC/swdfw/README.md

 - [ ] Output rules
 - [ ] Rules covering all protocols or only handling interfaces
 - [ ] Rules declaration (file format/structure)
+- [ ] Try to retain script generation support
+    - [ ] Works fine-ish with iptables already, but nftables might be a problem.
 - [ ] Tunables
     - [ ] Default INPUT/OUTPUT policy handling
     - [ ] DROP instead of REJECT